-Which tech insurance policies cover laptops?
+Which business insurance policies cover computers and laptops?

 Insuring your business's laptops, desktops, and other electronics is a necessity when you work in tech.
 Learn which policies include computer or laptop insurance.

-What is laptop insurance?
+What is business laptop insurance?

 While there's no individual policy named laptop insurance, protection for your work computer and other business assets is included in your commercial property insurance.
 It's also included in a business owner's policy (BOP), which bundles property insurance with general liability insurance.

 Commercial property insurance covers standard perils, such as theft or damage to computers.
 Insurance companies pay for the repair or replacement of the broken, damaged, or stolen equipment, up to your policy limits.

 When you purchase a new computer, you can include a manufacturer’s warranty or an extended warranty to protect against common mechanical failures and breakdowns.
 But many laptop failures aren’t covered by the original manufacturer’s warranty.

 Laptop insurance plans go beyond the stipulations of a warranty.
 They cover issues like loss of data, in addition to theft, vandalism, and accidental damage.
 That's why tech companies should consider property insurance in addition to their warranty.